Levizar/javascript-challenge-solo/README.md

 ## Comments:

-I encountered several difficulties in thi project:
+I encountered several difficulties in this project:

 - We had one week to learn the library and make something nice out of it for this project.
   We didn't praticed D3.JS before and thus it was kind of a very intense work to achieve the goals.